 My Stovetop Sloppy Joes recipe is one of my favorite childhood meals, and now my kids are (mostly) huge fans too!
-Ground beef in a seasoned sauce, piled on a bun, with all of the barbecue sides?
+Ground beef in a seasoned sauce and piled on a bun, with all the barbecue sides?
 SOLD!

 Stovetop Sloppy Joes

-This is a quick and easy dinner recipe that is not only great to make for a big gathering, but also is a definite crowd-pleaser!
+This is a quick and easy dinner recipe that is not only great to make for a big gathering, but also is an old-fashioned crowd-pleaser!
+Simple ingredients come together easily to make hearty, protein-packed sandwiches that are just as good the next day as they were the first time around.

 What is a sloppy joe?

-For many of us as kids, we had a sloppy joe day for hot lunch.
+If you didn’t grow up in the Midwest, you might not know about the famous Sloppy Joe.
+Many of us had a sloppy joe day for hot lunch as kids.
 Personally, that version wasn’t a thing I ever wanted to repeat, but my Mom’s sloppy joes?
 Or my aunt Terri’s sloppy joes?
 100%.

 I’m not sure what all went into those things, but I know when I first moved out on my own I was pretty positive it was just ground beef, ketchup, mustard, and some minute rice.

 Turns out it is a lot more than that, and the rice was a clever way to extend the meat for a BIG group of people, and I’ve thoroughly tweaked and messed with this until landing here.
-Enjoy!
+(No more rice, these days, though I’m certainly not above it!
+Do you know how many pounds of ground beef teenage boys can eat??
+TOO MANY!)

 Make this with a Smoked Baked Potato!